awsdocs/aws-xray-developer-guide/doc-source/xray-console-encryption.md

 If X\-Ray is unable to access your encryption key, it stops storing data\.
 This can happen if your user loses access to the CMK, or if you disable a key that's currently in use\.
 When this happens, X\-Ray shows a notification in the navigation bar\.

-To configure encryption settings with the X\-Ray API, see [Configuring  Sampling, Groups, and Encryption Settings with the AWS X\-Ray API](xray-api-configuration.md)\.
+To configure encryption settings with the X\-Ray API, see [Configuring  sampling, groups, and encryption settings with the AWS X\-Ray API](xray-api-configuration.md)\.